TajaKuzman/Parlamint-translation/README.md

 Some remarks:
 - Stanza does not output "SpaceAfter" information, I added it manually based on the start_char and end_char information

+## Test on 1000 files

+I tested the `pipeline-without-translation-batches.sh` on 1000 files from the Czech corpus.
+The pipeline is the same as `pipeline.sh`, except that I did not separate the file into smaller batches.
+I processed the entire file on 1 GPU to see how much time it would take.

+The results are in `test-on-1000-files.md`.

+Statistics:
+- 1000 files
+- 3.7M words
+- 251.000 sentences
+- in 11.000 sentences (5%) proper nouns were corrected

+Time:
+- translation took 334 minutes --> for 1M words: 90 minutes
+- tokenization took 16 minutes --> for 1M words: 4 minutes
+- alignment took 2 minutes
+- creation of English conllu (linguistic processing of the translation) took

 ## Next steps